couper64/peasants_engine/README.md

 Supporting Windows.

-My personal reasons to code an engine are to learn the best programming practices, improve my skills and make retro games.

 Roadmap:
  * Deepen Win32 integration.
  * Design game engine artchitecture.
 Research is based on book "Game Engine Architecture" by Jason Gregory.